Oregon vs. Colorado NCAA Football Odds, Plays and Insights | October 30, 2021

 Colorado Stats and Trends

-- So far this year Colorado has two wins against the spread.
+- Colorado has two wins against the spread in seven games this season.

-- Colorado's games this year have gone over the total in one out of six opportunities (16.7%).

-- When Colorado records more than 22.4 points, it is 1-0 against the spread and 2-0 overall.
+- Colorado is 1-0 against the spread and 2-0 overall in games when it scores more than 22.4 points.

 - The Buffaloes have six giveaways this season, while the Ducks have 16 takeaways .